 The break even point is the level of revenue needed to generate sufficient gross margin to cover the operating expenses of running a business.
+Likewise the break even units is the level of units needed generate sufficient gross margin to cover the operating expenses.

 Break Even Units Example